What Is Overlanding?

 Camels and a 1981 BMW R80 G/S in Abu Dhabi.
 Photo: Ebling Klaus, Public domain, via Wikimedia Commons.

 Tires, Wheels, and Suspension: The connection between your vehicle and the ground beneath you will make or break your overland journey.
-Investing in quality tires is one of the best and most basic things you can do to any vehicle to prepare for overlanding.
+Investing in quality tires is one of the best and most basic things you can do to prepare any vehicle for overlanding.
 For more serious off-road ventures or carrying capacity, you may consider upgrading your suspension and wheels if heading deep into the hinterland happens on a regular basis.

 Bumpers, Armor, and Recovery Gear: Your choice of vehicle protection should be determined by the level of challenge you choose to tackle.
 Or, perhaps conversely, the level of challenge should be determined by the armor on your rig.
 Additionally, having a basic recovery kit for getting yourself out of sticky situations is important, but arming yourself with the knowledge to use it is absolutely essential.

-Navigation and Communications: Figuring out where to go is one of the best parts of overlanding and being in touch when you need it most is crucial for safety.
+Navigation and Communications: Figuring out where to go is one of the best parts of overlanding, and being in touch when you need it most is crucial for safety.
 We’re going off the beaten path here, so having navigation and communication systems for finding your way in uncharted terrain is very useful, even if it’s as simple as an updated atlas and a knowledge of cell coverage where you’re traveling.

 Lighting and Power: Illuminating your journey and generating your own power give you the ability to travel further afield and for longer periods of time.
 At the very least, keep a headlamp for your evening camp chores or a trip to the privy.
 You may also consider adding auxiliary lights, solar, or a generator for longer-term traveling.